 - The C corp acquires or starts a business using these funds.

 What are the Benefits of Rollovers as Business Start-ups?

-Now that you have a high-level understanding of what ROBS is, let’s discuss the benefits of this tax-free arrangement that has helped thousands of entrepreneurs buy businesses they otherwise might not have been able to afford.
+Let’s discuss the benefits of the tax-free arrangement that’s helped thousands of entrepreneurs buy businesses they otherwise might not have been able to afford.
 Some entrepreneurs even find 401(k) financing has given them a leg up over competition as they have less (if any) debt to repay.

 Benefits of ROBS

 - Control over your investment performance.
 Unlike investing in the stock market, using ROBS allows you to directly impact the performance of your business.

 - Quicker path to profitability.
 Because ROBS is not a loan, there are no interest rates involved, and no repayments to be made.
 Whatever revenue your business brings in can be reinvested back into the business.